neurobagel/documentation/docs/getting_started.md

     - the interactive API docs at [http://localhost:8000/docs](http://localhost:8000/docs) and reading the [API](./api.md) guides
 - [Prepare your own dataset](./data_prep.md) for annotation with Neurobagel
 - [Add your own data to your Neurobagel graph](maintaining.md#updating-the-data-in-your-graph) to search
-- Learn about the different [configuration options](config.md) in Neurobagel
+- Learn about the different [configuration options](config.md) for your Neurobagel node
 - Hopefully all went well, but if you are experiencing issues take a look at our [getting help guide](./getting_help.md)